nimrah999/Parkinson-detection-in-Unity/README.md

-# Parkinson-detection-in-Unity
+# Parkinson's Detection in VR

 This project integrates virtual reality (VR) with an ONNX-based machine learning model for real-time Parkinson's detection through spiral drawing analysis.

-Project Overview
+## Project Overview

-Goal: Enable early detection of Parkinson's disease by analyzing user-drawn spirals in a VR environment.
+**Goal:** Enable early detection of Parkinson's disease by analyzing user-drawn spirals in a VR environment.

-Technologies: Unity (with XR toolkit), ONNX for machine learning inference, and VR interaction via XR Rig.
+**Technologies:** Unity (with XR toolkit), ONNX for machine learning inference, and VR interaction via XR Rig.

-Features
+## Features

-VR environment for user interaction using XR Rig.
+- VR environment for user interaction using XR Rig.

-Real-time Parkinson's detection with ONNX model.
+- Real-time Parkinson's detection with ONNX model.

-VR interaction with UI Canvas elements and buttons.
+- VR interaction with UI Canvas elements and buttons.

-File Structure
+## File Structure

-Parkinson01.unitypackage: Contains the Unity project package with the VR scene and ONNX model integration.
+- **Parkinson01.unitypackage**: Contains the Unity project package with the VR scene and ONNX model integration.

-README.md: Project documentation.

-parkinson's spiral model.tm: Trained machine learning model for spiral analysis.
+- **parkinson's spiral model.tm**: Trained machine learning model for spiral analysis.

-Setup Instructions
+## Setup Instructions

-Prerequisites:
+### Prerequisites:

-Unity 2021.3 LTS or later
+- Unity 2021.3 LTS or later

-XR Plugin Management enabled (for VR support)
+- XR Plugin Management enabled (for VR support)

-Import the Package:
+### Import the Package:

-Open Unity and go to Assets → Import Package → Custom Package.
+1. Open Unity and go to `Assets → Import Package → Custom Package`.

-Select Parkinson01.unitypackage and import all assets.
+2. Select `Parkinson01.unitypackage` and import all assets.

-Configure XR Setup:
+### Configure XR Setup:

-Ensure XR Plugin Management is installed via Project Settings → XR Plugin Management.
+1. Ensure XR Plugin Management is installed via `Project Settings → XR Plugin Management`.

-Set up the XR Rig prefab in the scene.
+2. Set up the XR Rig prefab in the scene.

-Run the Project:
+### Run the Project:

-Open the provided VR scene.
+1. Open the provided VR scene.

-Connect your VR headset.
+2. Connect your VR headset.

-Press Play to interact and start real-time Parkinson's detection.
+3. Press **Play** to interact and start real-time Parkinson's detection.

-Usage
+## Usage

-Navigate through the VR environment using the XR Rig.
+1. Navigate through the VR environment using the XR Rig.

-Draw spirals using the virtual interface.
+2. Draw spirals using the virtual interface.

-The ONNX model analyzes the spiral in real-time and provides feedback.
+3. The ONNX model analyzes the spiral in real-time and provides feedback.

-Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.